RuiRomano/workshops-pbinextstep2025/labs/lab2/lab2.md

             annotation PBI_ResultType = Text
    ```
 8. Click **Preview** to display a code diff of the impact to the semantic model before executing the script. **Preview** is very helpful to let you better understand the impact of the script to the model before execution.
 9. Click **Apply** to apply the change to the semantic model
 > [!TIP]
 > **TMDL view** follows a **scripting mental model**.
 In TMDL view, you execute TMDL scripts using the `createOrReplace` command to define or update one or more semantic model objects.
 This means that scripts created in TMDL view are not automatically updated when you make changes in others Power BI Desktop views.
-10. Notice that you modified a Power Query expression (the expression parameter), Power BI Desktop did not forced a data refresh.
+1. Notice that you modified a Power Query expression (the expression parameter), Power BI Desktop did not forced a data refresh.
 This behavior is by design and can be very useful when you want to update model queries without being forced to refresh your model.
-11. Create a new **TMDL view** tab.
+2. Create a new **TMDL view** tab.
-12. Open the [Time intelligence calculation group](https://community.fabric.microsoft.com/t5/TMDL-Gallery/Time-intelligence-calculation-group/td-p/4770878) **TMDL Gallery** entry, copy the code and paste it on the new tab.
+3. Open the [Time intelligence calculation group](https://community.fabric.microsoft.com/t5/TMDL-Gallery/Time-intelligence-calculation-group/td-p/4770878) **TMDL Gallery** entry, copy the code and paste it on the new tab.
-13. Execute the script and notice that a new calculation group `Time Intelligence` got created.
+4. Execute the script and notice that a new calculation group `Time Intelligence` got created.
-14. Save qnd open the PBIP with **Visual Studio Code**, notice that all the TMDL scripts you created are saved in the `Sales.SemanticModel/TMDLScripts` folder.
+5. Save and open the PBIP with **Visual Studio Code**, notice that all the TMDL scripts you created are saved in the `Sales.SemanticModel/TMDLScripts` folder.

 > [!TIP]
 > * **TMDL view** can be very useful to ease collaboration and sharing of semantic model objects between developers and community.
 Either from public galleries such as [TMDL gallery](https://community.fabric.microsoft.com/t5/TMDL-Gallery/) or private locations such as BI team SharePoint site.